roblevay/T2765/Lab2.md

 ## Step 1 – Create a test file

+- If not exists, create a folder called c:\test
 - Open a terminal with **Administrator rights** (right-click CMD or PowerShell > *Run as administrator*).

 ```cmd